Burnbank Gardens Development

 25 Burnbank Gardens is Queens Cross Housing Association’s latest new build development project.

-Burnbank Gardens The Association will be providing 48 flats for social rent, designed to meet the needs of elderly people.
+The Association will be providing 48 flats for social rent on this site, designed to meet the needs of elderly people.

-The project, in partnership with Glasgow West Housing Association, will consist of two closes of flats with 24 flats in each.
-When the new building is completed, the close nearest to Burnbank Terrace will be owned and let by Queens Cross Housing Association and the close nearest to Napiershall Street will be owned and let by Glasgow West Housing Association.
+The project, is a partnership with Glasgow West Housing Association and will deliver two closes of flats with 24 flats in each close.
+When the new building is completed, the close next to 23 Burnbank Terrace will be owned and let by Queens Cross Housing Association and the close next to 12 Napiershall Street will be owned and let by Glasgow West Housing Association.

 Housing Mix

 The development will provide 29 one-bedroom and 19 two-bedroom flats over six floors.
-Four of the ground floor flats have been designed for wheelchair users while 16 of the upper floor flats have their own balcony.
-Each flat has access to a shared balcony at the rear on each floor, overlooking the new back court.
+Four of the ground floor flats have been designed for wheelchair users.
+Sixteen of the upper floor flats have their own balcony and each flat also has access to a shared balcony at the rear of each floor, overlooking the new back court.
 The eight ground floor flats each have their own front and back doors and gardens and there are lifts in both closes.

 History